stewi1014/clod/README.md

 If I'm honest with myself, I can only properly support GCC linux.x86_64 -> linux.x86_64.
 That being said, I would like to support as many platforms as possible.
-If you use a different platform I'd love to merge any patches you make suppporting it.
+If you use a different platform I'd love any help you can offer in supporting it.

 At the time of writing;
 Any combination of *BSD, Linux, x86_64 and ARM should work perfectly.
-With any luck I've one-shot OSX support perfectly - I've tried to avoid anything not posix.
+With any luck I've one-shot OSX support - I've tried to avoid anything not posix.
 Windows is missing a few platform dependent functions, but ~~shouldn't require rewriting anything I hope~~.
 I've accidentally coupled too closely with methods I didn't realise don't exist in windows - some code needs rewriting by someone on a windows system.